v3rslu1s/Applied-Datascience/README.md

 # 3.1 Visualising raw data
 I have created a class that was able to visualise raw data (before convertion to relative euler angels).
 [Link to full explanation of raw data](/TechincalDocumentation.md#31-Visualising-raw-data)

-I first created a skeleton of each of the bones in 3D environment
+I first created a skeleton of each of the bones in 3D environment.

 ![skeleton from raw data](https://i.snipboard.io/GHBKQ5.jpg "Skeleton from raw data")

 After this i started putting this code in a animation based on matplotlib.